Last updated on December 10, 2025

 Return of the Wildspeaker is one of the best card draw spells available in green, allowing you to either draw a bunch of cards or to pump your creatures/tokens.
 It’s nice if you’re going wide or tall.

 Beast Within is a flexible removal spell capable of destroying any permanent at instant speed, even creatures.
 The downside is that you’ll give its owner a 3/3 creature.
-This spell became a green staple in EDH because giving them a 3/3 in exchange for a very problematic permanent is usually an awesome deal.
+This spell became a green staple in EDH because giving them a 3/3 in exchange for a very problematic permanent is usually an awesome deal, making Beast Within the best green removal in the format.
 If you have good, beefy green creatures around, a 3/3 won’t even be a big threat to you anyway.

 Chord of Calling allows you to tutor a creature and put it onto the battlefield, provided you pay the right cost.
-It’s an X spell after all, and it’s easily used to get small creatures.
-It has convoke to help offset the mana cost, and it can even be cast for free if you have enough creatures.
-This card is an Eternal format staple, and it sees play in many creature decks, including Golgari () Yawgmoth and Elf decks.
+It’s an X-spell after all, and it’s easily used to get small creatures.
+It has convoke to help offset the mana cost, and it can even be cast for “free” if you have enough creatures.
+This is an Eternal format staple, and it sees play in many creature decks, including Golgari () Yawgmoth and Elf decks.

-Artifacts and enchantments used to be hated by cards like Ancient Grudge or Wear / Tear.
-Force of Vigor offers a mono-green alternative that can get two targets with one spell, and it can even be cast for free by exiling another green card from your hand.
+Force of Vigor offers a powerful mono-green way to destroy artifacts and enchantments that can get two targets with one spell, and it can even be cast for free by exiling another green card from your hand.
 It’s flexible and gets the job done not only in EDH, but also in ultra-fast formats like Legacy and Vintage.

 Berserk is a prime way to dish out damage, and it's even better in formats like EDH where you can kill people with commander damage.
 Green commander decks like Ghalta, Primal Hunger can one-shot someone with Berserk, not to mention the extra poison counters that infect creatures can deal with this card.
 And all this for just 1 mana.